marlonecobos/nichevol/README.md

 for ancestral reconstruction of ecological niches characterizes species’ niches using a bin-based approach that incorporates uncertainty in estimations.
-Compared to other existent methods the approaches presented here reduce risks of overestimation of ecological niche evolution.The main analyses include: initial exploration of environmental data in species records and accessible areas, preparation of data for phylogenetic analyses, comparative phylogenetic analyses, and plotting
+Compared to other existent methods the approaches presented here reduce risks of overestimation of ecological niche evolution.
+The main analyses include: initial exploration of environmental data in species records and accessible areas, preparation of data for phylogenetic analyses, comparative phylogenetic analyses, and plotting